 - Dealer’s Name and Principal Place of Business: where the prepackaged product was manufactured or produced for resale.
 In general, a name and address enough for postal delivery will be acceptable.
 This information can be in either English or French.

 The government of Canada provides significant information about its labeling and marking requirements on its website: https://laws-lois.justice.gc.ca/eng/acts/c-38/page-1.html

 Exporters of food products face additional challenges because of different rules regarding the types of health claims that can be made on labels and different nutrition standards, such as recommended daily allowances of vitamins.
 The agency responsible for inspection of imports, the Canada Border Services Agency, also requires an indication of the country of origin, such as “Made in the USA,” on several classes of imported goods.
 Goods cannot be released from Canada Customs until they are suitably marked.

-The Province of Québec requires that all products sold in the province be labeled in French and that the use of French be given at least equal prominence with other languages on any packages or containers.
-The Charter of the French Language requires the use of French on product labeling, warranty certificates, product manuals and instructions for use, public signs, and written advertising.
+The Province of Québec requires that all products sold in the province be labeled in French.
+The Charter of the French Language requires the use of French on product labeling, warranty certificates, product manuals, and instructions for use, public signs, and written advertising.
 The Office Québécois de la langue Française (Québec Office of the French Language) website provides guidance on these requirements.
-Note that these rules do not apply for non-retail/consumer goods if these goods are coming from outside the province and will be incorporated into a final assembly of a larger product; will be used in a manufacturing process; will undergo a degree of transformation; will undergo any type of repair; and is not available in the retail market in Québec.
+Note that these rules do not apply for non-retail/consumer goods if these goods are coming from outside the province and will be incorporated into a final assembly of a larger product; will be used in a manufacturing process; will undergo a degree of transformation; will undergo any type of repair; and are not available in the retail market in Québec.

 U.S. exporters of textiles and apparel should check the website of the Competition Bureau for specific labeling requirements.
 Food exporters should check the Canadian Food Inspection Agency’s Guide to Food Labeling and Advertising.